mhaugrud/msumcspy/_sources/Strings/StringMethods.rst

 .. admonition:: Correct the program ...

-   Type ``:.2f`` inside the first and last set of braces (for the monetary values).
+   Type ``:.2f`` inside the first and last set of braces (for the prices).
 With the suggested inputs, the output is  $2.50 discounted by 7% is $2.32.
 Try running with different inputs.